dilyn-corner/KISS-kde/README.md

 $ kiss b xorg-server libinput xf86-input-libinput
 # Add others as necessary

+# If you've opted to use e.g. elogind, you'll need
+# to do the following!

+# Choose shadow or linux-pam to use with polkit
+$ kiss b shadow && kiss i shadow
+$ kiss b polkit && kiss b polkit

 # Thanks to the alternatives system, we can just pluck out
-# the few binaries we need from `coreutils`, along with the grep utility.
+# the few binaries we need from `coreutils`.
-# You only require coreutils if you opt to use `elogind`

 $ kiss b coreutils && kiss i coreutils
 $ kiss a coreutils /usr/bin/realpath
 $ kiss a coreutils /usr/bin/mktemp
 $ kiss a coreutils /usr/bin/ln

+$ kiss b elogind && kiss i elogind

 # We're finally ready!